GitHub PR Checkout: Two Methods That Actually Work

 In that case, use gh.
 It checks out only what you need.

 For normal repos with 20-50 PRs?
-Who cares.
+Honestly, who cares.
 Fetch them all.

 FAQ